dapgo/PIM_Data_Interoperability/README.md

 # Donations

+paypal.me/dapgo

-Will be accepted and specially if you request help with different apps data formats ;)
+Accepted and specially if you request help with different apps/data format ;)

-However, at the moment a Donation account is not available, it is too early but i would like to set because I think it is a good way to receive feedback from users and motivate the developer
+Furthermore, I think that a symbolic donation is a good way to receive feedback from users and motivate the developer